 - When making the glaze, always start with a little liquid first before adding more.
 You want a thick consistency.
 If it’s too thin, add a little more icing sugar.
 If it’s too thick, add a little more water.

-- For ease, line your loaf pan with some parchment paper and grease before adding your cake batter (as below).
+- For ease, line your loaf pan with some parchment paper and grease before adding your cake batter.
 The loaf lifts easily out of the pan after it has baked.

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.